Bot Detection

 Silent monitoring

 Watch without acting.
-Let the bot operate while you observe its behavior, targets, and techniques.
-Useful for well-behaved bots or when you don't want to interfere with wanted automations.
+Let the bot carry on while you record its behavior, targets, and techniques.
+Useful for well-behaved bots, or for automation you want on the site.

 Stop unwanted bots before they do damage.